-Upon completion of the six (6) month introductory period, a performance appraisal will be completed resulting in either a satisfactory or unsatisfactory rating.
+Upon completion of six (6) months of employment, a performance appraisal will be completed resulting in either a satisfactory or unsatisfactory rating.
 Employees who obtain a satisfactory rating will receive a one and a half percent (1.5%) pay increase with eligibility for their next performance appraisal and increase on the October 1st following completion of 12 months in the position.
+A satisfactory rating does not guarantee a successful completion of the employee's initial introductory period.